Jægersborg Dyrehave: Hubertus Hunt

 The Hubertus Hunt is a cross country horse race which takes place every year on the first Sunday in November, marking the end of the hunting season.
 First held in 1900, the event attracts about 160 riders and up to 40,000 spectators.
 The race always begins at Peter Liep's House and involves a break at the Hermitage Lodge.
 The race route is 13 km long and involves a total of 35 obstacles.
 The winner receives the Hubertus chain.

 Open air theatre

-The Royal Danish Theatre produces an annual theatre production at Ulvedalene in Jægersborg Dyrehave.
+Beginning in 1910, the Royal Danish Theatre started what was intended to become an annual theatre production during the summer at Ulvedalene in Jægersborg Dyrehave.
+This continued with semi-regular productions until 1949.
+The tradition was revived in 1996 with a performance of Elverhøj and has continued since then with a production every two or three years, the latest being the play Ragnarok (2023) inspired by Nordic mythology and written by Kim Fupz Aakeson.